National Women's Soccer League expansion: New York City FC (2016)

 City Football Group has expressed interest in starting a team in NWSL to mirror their MLS side New York City FC after having created very successful sister teams to Manchester City and Melbourne City.
 During the time when it was known as Sky Blue FC, current NWSL side NJ/NY Gotham FC had been in talks with both NYCFC and the New York Red Bulls for a partnership, but nothing came of the 2014 talks with NYCFC and Sky Blue rejected the 2013 proposed deal from NYRB.

-Oakland, California

-A bid based out of Oakland, California, was announced on November 2, 2022, as part of a strategic alliance between The Town FC and the African American Sports & Entertainment Group.
-The AASEG is also attempting to bring WNBA and NFL expansions to Oakland, with the goal of these three teams to be based at the current site of the Oakland Arena and Oakland Coliseum.

-Philadelphia

-Philadelphia Union President Tim McDermott said that they were having talks with the NWSL League Office regarding possible expansion.
-They also said that they were doing a assessment of the market for NWSL for the city.
-Philadelphia is the 4th Largest Market in the United States.